williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 <a name="top"></a>
 ## Bring Your Own SAML App Certificate

-Okta Admins admin can upload their own SAML certificates to sign the assertion for Outbound SAML apps and to sign the AuthNRequest and decrypt assertion for Inbound SAML.
+Okta Admins can upload their own SAML certificates to sign the assertion for Outbound SAML apps and to sign the AuthNRequest and decrypt the assertion for Inbound SAML.

 **Note:** Okta as a SAML SP is referred to as Inbound SAML.
 Okta as a SAML IdP is referred to as Outbound SAML.